microsoft/terminal/doc/specs/Proto extensions-spec.md

 </Package>
 ```

 Note that the name field **must** be `Microsoft.com.Terminal` for us to detect this extension.
-The `Id`,
+The `Id` field
-`DisplayName` and `Description` fields can be filled out as the app wishes.
-The `PublicFolder` field
+can be filled out as the app wishes.
+The `PublicFolder` field should have the name of the folder, relative to
-should have the name of the folder, relative to the package root, where the `json` files they wish to share
+the package root, where the `json` files they wish to share with us are stored (this folder is typically named
-with us are stored (this folder is typically named `Public` but can be renamed as long as it matches the
+`Public` but can be renamed as long as it matches the relevant folder).
-relevant folder).

 During our profile generation, we will probe the OS for app extensions with the name `Microsoft.com.Terminal`
 and obtain the json files stored in the public folders of those app extensions.